-- Residential facilities include nursing homes, veterans' homes, developmental disability care facilities, shelters or temporary living facilities for homeless persons, battered women's shelters & other types of licensed facilities. - o If a list of facility staff is provided prior to the election, your local election official will include it in your supplies.
+- Residential facilities include nursing homes, veterans' homes, developmental disability care facilities, shelters, or temporary living facilities for homeless persons, battered women's shelters and other types of licensed facilities. - If a list of facility staff is provided prior to the election, your local election official will include it in your supplies.
 If no list is provided, a staff person can demonstrate their employment at that facility another way, such as providing an employee badge or a letter from the employer. - Have the voucher complete the Voucher Form on the back side of the registration application or on a separate form.
 Do not record this type of voucher on the Precinct List of Persons Vouching form.

-Related statutes & rules: M.S.
-144D.01; 201.061; 245A.02; 256E.33; 256I.03; M.R.8200.5100
+Related statutes & rules: M.R.8200.5100